 How to Choose an Eyeshadow Transition Shade

-Does the Color of Your Transition Shade Depend on Your Makeup Look or Skin Tone?“Typically, you should select a shadow almost identical to your skin as your transition color, however, it depends on the look you are creating,” says Hatcher.
+“Typically, you should select a shadow almost identical to your skin as your transition color; however, it depends on the look you are creating,” says Hatcher.
 “If you are going for a bolder, more intense look, your transition shade should mimic something within that color palette.”
-If your eyeshadow palette doesn’t have the transition shade you’re looking for, we love the L’Oréal Paris Colour Riche Monos Eyeshadows, which come in a range of neutral tones to complement any skin tone.
+The NYX Professional Makeup Ultimate Color Palettes come in a wide range of shades to complement any skin tone and makeup look.
+If your eyeshadow palette doesn’t have the transition shade you’re looking for, we also love the Urban Decay 24/7 Shadows.

 Does Every Eyeshadow Look Need a Transition Shade?

 “Not at all, but using a transition shade does make things a whole lot easier,” says Hatcher.
 She explains that without a transition shade, you’re going to have to spend a lot of time blending to create a seamless gradient between your eyeshadow colors.
 “Transition shades cut down on the amount of blending you have to do.”

 According to Sanders, a transition shade should be applied using a soft, fluffy eyeshadow brush and placed where two eyeshadow shades meet (usually, this is the crease area).
 Hatcher adds that she likes to use small circular motions to apply a transition shade and then blend it out until you can no longer see where one color ends and the other begins.

 Common Mistakes Made When Applying a Transition Shade — and How Do You Fix Them